-New Horizons Charter Academy (hereto referred to as the Charter School) is committed to the optimal development of every student.
-The Charter School believes that for students to have the opportunity to achieve personal, academic, developmental and social success, we need to create positive, safe and health-promoting learning environments at every level, in every setting, throughout the schoolyear.
+New Horizons Charter Academy (hereto referred to as the District) is committed to the optimal development of every student.
+The District believes that for students to have the opportunity to achieve personal, academic, developmental and social success, we need to create positive, safe and health-promoting learning environments at every level, in every setting, throughout the school year.

 Research shows that two components, good nutrition and physical activity before, during and after the school day, are strongly correlated with positive student outcomes.
-For example, student participation in the U.S. Department of Agriculture's (USDA) School Breakfast Program is associated with higher grades and standardized test scores, lower absenteeism and better performance on cognitive tasks. ^{1,2,3,4,5,6,7} Conversely, less-than-adequate consumption of specific foods including fruits, vegetables and dairy products, is associated with lower grades among students. ^{8,9,10} In addition, students who are physically active through active transport to and from school, recess, physical activity breaks, high-quality physical education and extracurricular activities - do better academically. ^{11,12,13,14}.
-Finally, there is evidence that adequate hydration is associated with better cognitive performance. ^{15,16,17}
+For example, student participation in the U.S. Department of Agriculture's (USDA) School Breakfast Program is associated with higher grades and standardized test scores, lower absenteeism and better performance on cognitive tasks.
+1,2,3,4,5,6,7 Conversely, less-than-adequate consumption of specific foods including fruits, vegetables and dairy products, is associated with lower grades among students.
+8,9,10 In addition, students who are physically active through active transport to and from school, recess, physical activity breaks, high-quality physical education and extracurricular activities - do better academically.
+11,12,13,14.
+Finally, there is evidence that adequate hydration is associated with better cognitive performance.
+15,16,17

-This policy outlines the Charter School's approach to ensuring environments and opportunities for all students to practice healthy eating and physical activity behaviors throughout the school daywhile minimizing commercial distractions.
+This policy outlines the District's approach to ensuring environments and opportunities for all students to practice healthy eating and physical activity behaviors throughout the school day while minimizing commercial distractions.
 Specifically, this policy establishes goals and procedures to ensure that:

-- Students in the Charter School have access to healthy foods throughout the school day both through reimbursable school meals in accordance with Federal and state nutrition standards: - Students receive quality nutrition education that helps them develop lifelong healthy eating behaviors: - Students have opportunities to be physically active before, during and after school; - Schools engage in nutrition and physical activity promotion and other activities that promote student wellness; - School staff are encouraged and supported to practice healthy nutrition and physical activity behaviors in and out of school: - The community is engaged in supporting the work of the Charter School in creating continuity between school and other settings for students and staff to practice lifelong healthy habits; and - The Charter School establishes and maintains an infrastructure for management, oversight, implementation, communication about and monitoring of the policy and its established goals and objectives.
+- Students in the District have access to healthy foods throughout the school day both through reimbursable school meals and other foods available throughout the school campus in accordance with Federal and state nutrition standards; - Students receive quality nutrition education that helps them develop lifelong healthy eating behaviors; - Students have opportunities to be physically active before, during and after school; - Schools engage in nutrition and physical activity promotion and other activities that promote student wellness; - School staff are encouraged and supported to practice healthy nutrition and physical activity behaviors in and out of school; - The community is engaged in supporting the work of the District in creating continuity between school and other settings for students and staff to practice lifelong healthy habits; and - The District establishes and maintains an infrastructure for management, oversight, implementation, communication about and monitoring of the policy and its established goals and objectives.

-This policy applies to all students, staff and schools in the Charter School.
-Specific measureable goalsand outcomes are identified within each section below.
+This policy applies to all students, staff and schools in the District.
+Specific measureable goals and outcomes are identified within each section below.

-- The Charter School will coordinate the wellness policy with other aspects of school management,including the Charter School's School Improvement Plan, when appropriate. - The Charter School will also include any relevant data or statistics from state or local sourcessupporting the need for establishing and achieving the goals in this policy
+- The District will coordinate the wellness policy with other aspects of school management, including the District's School Improvement Plan, when appropriate. - The District will also include any relevant data or statistics from state or local sources supporting the need for establishing and achieving the goals in this policy